Rbusy/CSFML2.4_INSTALL/README.md

 ### If you are on Linux, you need SFML dependencies.
-### If you are using fedora, you can update them by using the dnf script.
+### If you are using fedora or dnf package installer, you can update them by using the dnf script.